rikulo/rikulo-docs/docs/Getting_Started/Hello_World.md

 ###Draw your user interface

-After your activity is started, [Activity:onCreate_()](api:app) will be called.
+After your activity is started, [Activity.onCreate_()](api:app) will be called.
 You can create your user interface in this method.

 The user interface elements in a Rikulo application are built using [View](api:view).
 A view is the basic building block.
 It draws something on the screen that the user can interact with.